OUR AREAS OF PRACTICE.

 - Guardianships & Conservatorships

-- Organization & Operation of Closely Held Businesses
+- Organization, Operation, Purchase and Sale of Closely Held Businesses

 - Organization & Operation of Support Funds, Supporting Organizations & Nonprofit Organizations

 - Owner, Operator, Shareholder Dispute Resolution & Litigation

 - Special Needs Planning